FATEMEPOURSADEGHI/Library_project/Scnario/scenario main.md

 And etc…are done.
 By using a computer
 This library has:
-The information at book which should put in the system:
+The information at book which should bc put in the system:
 Name of the book
 Name of author
-Name of publication
+Name of publicatim
 Number of pages
 Code of the book in the library
 And the status of the book :borrowed or present